gungwald/du/README.md

 # du
-A Windows implementation of the Linux or UNIX "du" command line program that displays disk usage.
-The current available options are ported from Linux and do not display the correct results.
+A Windows implementation of the Linux or UNIX "du" command.
+The name is a shorthand for "disk usage".
+It is a command line program that displays the disk space used by the files or directories that you specify.
+For directories (or folders in Microsoft terminology) it displays the cumulative size of all files and directories contained in the directory.
+The current available Windows versions of this program are ported from Linux and do not display the correct results.